ncsu-stats-it/hpc/README.md

 <h1>PLEASE....DO NOT USE</h1>
 This was setup back in August of 2022.
-Since then the OIT cluster has changed and they don't appreciate the use of these configuration/scripts.<br>
+Since then the OIT cluster has changed and they don't appreciate the use of this configuration/scripts.<br>
 &nbsp;<br>
-As of Jan 2023, they are no longer using the .tcshrc as the user default environment.
+As of Jan 2023, OIT are no longer using the .tcshrc as the user default environment.
 Therefore all the scripts here are not valid.
 I should <strong>DELETE</strong> all this information.
 However I'm wanting to keep it as reference point in case I need to establish something similar in the future.<br>
 &nbsp;<br>
 Sorry if you are still referencing it.<br>
 -Terry-